IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Duplicate Files
 ---------------

-Beginning with Dataverse software version 5.0, the way a Dataverse installation handles duplicate files (filename and checksums) is changing to be more flexible.
+Beginning with Dataverse Software version 5.0, the way a Dataverse installation handles duplicate files (filename and checksums) is changing to be more flexible.
 Specifically:

 - Files with the same checksum can be included in a dataset, even if the files are in the same directory.
 - Files with the same filename can be included in a dataset as long as the files are in different directories.